leereyno/fabric_monitor/README.md

 1 row in set (0.00 sec)
 ```

-Info on one of the ports
+Info on one of the fabric devices

 ```
 fabricmon@monitordb [fabric_monitor]> select * from devices limit 1\G